civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 44.1

-  **(1)** The Minister of Citizenship and Immigration shall adopt a policy on francophone immigration to enhance the vitality of French linguistic minority communities in Canada.
+  **(1)** The Minister of Citizenship and Immigration shall adopt a policy on francophone immigration to enhance the vitality of French linguistic minority communities in Canada, **including by restoring and increasing their demographic weight**.

   **(2)** The policy shall include, among other things,

-    objectives, targets and indicators; and
+    objectives, targets and indicators;

+    mechanisms for information sharing and for reporting;

-    a statement that the Government of Canada recognizes that immigration is one of the factors that contributes to maintaining or increasing the demographic weight of French linguistic minority communities in Canada.
+    a statement that the Government of Canada recognizes that immigration is one of the factors that contributes to maintaining or increasing the demographic weight of French linguistic minority communities in Canada; and

+    a statement that the Government of Canada recognizes the importance of francophone immigration to economic development.

 ### Section 24